- “The Best Songs of the 2010s: Black Rabbit, “Nicky Says” -CountyTracks.com

 - “Top 10 Local Recordings of 2015″ –Seven Days year end best-of

-Black Rabbit is a rock band that began in Burlington, VT in 2011.
-Some call it punk.
-Others say garage.
-A few might even label it power pop.
-Whatever you call it, the songs are short and catchy with lots of hooks and sing-along choruses.
+Black Rabbit is a punk/rock/garage power trio from Burlington, VT circa 2011.
+Their MO is short and catchy songs with lots of hooks and sing-along choruses.
 Marc and Darlene started out in New York City in a band called Ride The Mole, playing clubs like CBGB, The Knitting Factory, and Luna Lounge.
-After moving to Vermont they regrouped as a trio featuring the core elements of guitar, bass and drums.
+After moving to Vermont they regrouped as a three piece, featuring the core elements of guitar, bass and drums.
 Their interests include melody, harmony, loudness, and speed.
 In 2015 Black Rabbit released the critically-acclaimed full-length album Red Flannel Hash and were named “Best Rock Artist/Group” by Seven Days.

 - Marc Scarano – vocals and guitar

 - “Worshipping at the church of CBGB circa 1976, Black Rabbit’s music spans the gamut of the artists who played there: early Ramones to early Blondie.
 “Nicky Says” sounds like a nod to the Velvet Underground’s “Candy Says,” while “It’s Cold” could be a lost Dead Boys song.” -County Tracks, 5/3/17

 - “Red Flannel Hash, the latest record from Burlington, VT’s Black Rabbit, is bursting at the seams with enough hard, fast guitar riffs to keep your head bouncing for weeks.” –The Deli New England

 - “Heavily indebted to the Ramones and anyone else who ever played CBGB.” -Noisey